Workplace Inclusion Charter (WIC)

 Step One: Sign the Declaration of Commitment to Workplace Inclusion.

-The first step to joining the program is a Declaration.
+The first step to joining the Charter is a Declaration of Commitment to Workplace Inclsuon.

-We need to see two signatures from your workplace - one senior leader (C-suite, executive, senior management etc.), and one operational representative (eg: Human Resources team member).
+We need to see two signatures from your workplace - one senior leader (C-suite, executive, senior management etc.), and one operational representative (example: Human Resources team member).

 This is to make sure your whole organization has buy-in, which will make the program more impactful and meaningful.